-In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, each of the following two elements:
+In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, each of the following three elements:

-- That on or about (date), in the county of (county), the defendant, (defendant's name), removed, mutilated, destroyed, concealed, made a false entry in, or falsely altered a record or other written instrument filed with, deposited in, or otherwise constituting a record of, a public office or public servant; - 2.
-That the defendant did so knowingly and knowing that he/she did not have the authority of anyone entitled to grant it.
+- 1. That on or about (date), in the county of (county), the defendant, (defendant's name), removed, mutilates, destroyed, concealed, made a false entry in or falsely altered any record or other written instrument filed with, deposited in, or otherwise constituting a record of a public office or public servant; - 2.
+That the defendant did so knowingly and knowing that he/she did not have the authority of anyone entitled to grant it; and - 3.
+That the defendant did so with intent to defraud.

-If you find the People have proven beyond a reasonable doubt both of those elements, you must find the defendant guilty of this crime.
+If you find the People have proven beyond a reasonable doubt each of those elements, you must find the defendant guilty of this crime.

-If you find the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of this crime.
+If you find the People have not proven beyond a reasonable doubt any one or more of those elements, you must find the defendant not guilty of this crime.